 In any event, I worked on the draft for 3-4 weeks and was finished by end November 1987 (proofing may have run into December but by then I’d started to concentrate on PBtT).
 I do recall every submission needed a signed statement giving copyright of my work to GW until the end all things.

 The published writing credit in WD98 was “by Carl Sargent with Derrick Norton” which I certainly regarded as fair.
 In preparing for this post I discovered (with relaxed good humour) that the 2005 version re-printed in Plundered Vaults has a slightly different attribution in the introduction: “Carl Sargent’s Grapes of Wrath”.
 As the late, great Terry Pratchet might have said, history is written by those who wrote it last!

 I did three-months’ freelancing for GW (November 1987 – January 1988) which, in hindsight, was a probationary period to make sure I could do the work.
 I started full-time employment at the Design Studio in February 1988 working on various WD and GW material but with the priority initially to complete development of Power Behind the Throne (more reflections in a forthcoming post).

 Thanks to Derrick for sharing this.
 He has shared more fascinating insights here.

 Title art by Les Edwards.
+Internal art by Martin McKenna.
 Used without permission.
 No challenge intended to the rights holders.